Access to abortion in Australia is highly variable due to the differing abortion laws between the states and territories.

-Here, we summarise the complex laws on abortion across Australia and, in the context of these laws, when, where and under what conditions late term abortion can be accessed.
+Here, we summarise the complex laws on abortion across Australia and, in the context of these laws, when, where and under what conditions a pregnancy can be terminated.

-If you are looking for abortion services in your state, it’s important to note that our clinics always provide services in accordance with legal gestation limits in that state.
+If you are looking for termination of pregnancy services in your state, it’s important to note that our clinics always provide services in accordance with legal gestation limits in that state.

 Abortion laws ACT